-Across his eight years as an ADF ally, Demetrios has shown a particular flair for protecting Christians in the public school or university setting.
+During his more than 10 years as an ADF ally, Demetrios has shown a particular flair for protecting Christians in the public school or university setting.
 He’s successfully defended the freedom of InterVarsity Christian Fellowship members at Rutgers University to make Christian faith a requirement of club leadership … the job of a high school history teacher who answered student questions about religion … and the right of then-second-grader Olivia Turton to sing “Awesome God” at her school’s after-school talent show (see Truth & Triumph, Volume II, Issue 3).
+He also played an active role in defending the rights of 12 New Jersey nurses who didn’t want to be forced to participate in abortions (see Faith & Justice, Volume V, Issue 3).
 Stratis says, "ADF provides its allied attorneys with education, training, legal resources, and the tools we need to fight effectively in a courtroom.
 Without ADF, we wouldn’t be able to do a lot of what we do.”

 As lawyers, we should be willing to do whatever it takes to use our talents to further God’s kingdom.
 ADF is the best way I know to do that,” Stratis says.
 That’s why he cherishes the memory of work he did a few years ago on behalf of a “street preacher” who’d been told by city officials that he could no longer share the Gospel on the boardwalk at Seaside Heights, New Jersey.